Jump to topic

 The American Academy of Pediatric Dentistry recommends that children between 6 months and 3 years of age need .25mg of fluoride per day.
 Children between 3 and 6 years of age need .5mg of fluoride per day.

 The upper front teeth are more prone to decay because the substances gather there when a baby falls asleep with a bottle.
-Early childhood caries (ECC) appear as dark brown spots or small holes on teeth.
+Early childhood caries (ECC) appear as dark brown spots or small holes on your child's teeth.
 Common symptoms of major decay include:

 If the decay has become severe, symptoms may include: